PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 inventory and select the next adjacent independently testable family.
 Do not create a pull request; commit and push only at a coherent checkpoint.

+The next mechanical split is complete.
+The 300-line general consecutive Reshape passthrough cleanup moved unchanged into `passes/graph_cleanup.py`, beside duplicate Reshape fan-out and Squeeze/Reshape cleanup.
+It handles metadata-identical no-op removal, fan-out bypass, and strict single-user chain collapse.
+Its mutable/dynamic/semantic-rank and ONNX `0`/`-1` safety guards are unchanged, the old and new function ASTs are identical, all seven production call sites remain in place through a thin compatibility wrapper, and the architecture ownership contract now includes it.
+A previously misplaced singleton-MaxPool runner assertion was also moved from the graph-cleanup ownership test to its correct family test.

+Sequential verification completed with:

+- `7 passed` across no-op/chain/fan-out/mutable/dynamic-shape behavior and the
+  graph-cleanup/singleton-MaxPool ownership contracts;
+- `1099 passed, 5 deselected, 2 warnings in 143.72s` for the full direct suite.

+No algorithm, call order, artifact, dependency, or TensorFlow boundary changed.
+The next checkpoint should make this cleanup use the differential graph index, `LayoutState`, stable transactional diagnostics, and model-only/precise guards, then replace its seven raw production calls with runner calls.
+Do not create a pull request; commit and push only at a coherent checkpoint.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work